Links to

 Loop

-I Supershell interacts with Local (Interstellar) Bubble - X-ray result
+Supershell interacts with Local (Interstellar) Bubble - X-ray

 Astronomy

-the Day maps Local Bubble, nearby star formation regions (colorful!)
+Picture of the Day maps Local Bubble, nearby star formation

 Local